Let us tell you how our tv channel works

 “New Activists of European Culture” is a series by Canal180 that focuses on conversations between activists from Europe.
 It was born from a partnership with We are Europe which promotes, creates and produces 8 major European events.
 Their goal is to develop a prospective vision of electronic culture, technology and entrepreneurship, while contributing to new social and political developments through an interdisciplinary approach.

-WHAT MAKES US HUMANS?
+WHAT MAKES A CULTURE?

 Read the story.